amoe/acceleratedcpp/notes.md

 Oh right, it's more that pointers in C-language were already actually iterators, inasmuch as they support ++ and `*` operations!
 So the iterator system is a generalization of pointer arithmetic.

+We say that the run time of erase() is quadratic, O(n^2).
+The `list` type is optimized for the access pattern of inserting and deleting midway through the container, unlike `vector`.
+"If the container grows and shrinks primarily from the end, a vector will outperform a list".
+So if you're only using push_back, then you can be fairly certain a vector is the right choice.
+Lists don't support index-based access.

+My own thought: it's kind of slightly odd that Lisp is based on linked-lists, when inserting + deleting from the middle lists is a more "imperative" styled operation than inserting or deleting at the back.

+"The `list` type is a template, so we must say what kind of object the `list` holds by naming that type inside angle brackets, just as we do when we define a vector."

+Never save the value of `container.end()`!

+We can't use sort() to sort a `list` because, rather logically, it requires random access.
+Perhaps we could use a different sorting algorithm.
+Indeed, list provides its own method list::sort.  students.sort(compare);  I wonder what algorithm this one uses.

+The larger point of the example is that the choice of data structure can have a profound impact on performance.
+They use a concrete example to show that the run time of the vector-based example can stretch up to ten minutes (!)